 At The Cornish Fishmonger we really value our fishermen and their commitment to delivering fresh fish and seafood from a sustainable source on a daily basis.

-The Cornish Fishmonger buys its fish, shellfish and seafood from many sources, including the three Cornish quayside fish markets, this includes Plymouth as lots of Cornish fish is landed and offered for sale from the port.
-We tend to buy our fish from the same boats when they land; we know their working practices and, where they fish and how they keep their fish.
+Catching our fish The Cornish Fishmonger buys its fish, shellfish, and seafood from many sources including the three Cornish quayside fish markets - this includes Plymouth as lots of Cornish fish is landed and offered for sale from the port.
+We tend to buy our fish from the same boats when they land; we know their working practices, where they fish, and how they keep their fish.

-Over the years we have built some special relationships with certain fishermen we get on really with and, land great fish!
+Over the years we have built some special relationships with certain fishermen we get on really with and who land great fish!

 The Stevens family and The Crystal Sea SS118 David Stevens with his two sons operate a 20 meter modern trawler from Newlyn.
 Originating from St. Ives and a generational fishing family, "Boy David" and Alec are amongst the ports most successful skippers.
 With a crew of three others and their father helping ashore with the nets and supplies, the Crystal Sea goes to sea for 3-5 days depending on the weather, maximising the quality and freshness of their catch.
 The Crystal Sea catches a diverse mix of species - many of the fish caught and landed are non quota species, others species that are quota are considered to be stable.
 To further reduce its environmental impact, the Crystal Sea works a twin rig net arrangement to increase efficiency and minimise fuel consumption.
 In a nut shell, David and Alec's fish is very high quality and sustainably caught.